circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 *[Test]({{ site.baseurl }}/2.0/test/) > Running Tests in Parallel*

-This document describes how to run tests in parallel in the following sections:
+CircleCI can run your tests in parallel, allowing you to save time and resources.

-* TOC
+This document describes
-{:toc}
+how to split tests into groups before running them.

 ## Overview

 One of the most powerful features of CircleCI is the ability to run your tests in parallel.
 This section describes how to use `circleci` commands in your `config.yml` file to merge and split tests with the hosted CircleCI CLI for faster builds.
 See [Writing Jobs with Steps]({{ site.baseurl }}/2.0/configuration-reference/#jobs) for information about setting the `parallelism` key in your configuration file.

 Use the circle tests glob command to specify multiple globs to merge using a pattern, for example: